-|Location:||University Centre at Blackburn College|
+|Location||University Centre at Blackburn College|

-|Fees:||View fees and financial information|
+|Fees||View fees and financial information|

 |Study Mode||Full Time|

 |Term Dates:||View term dates|

 What will I study?

 All students take a total of 120 credits per level.

-Level 6 Modules include:
+Level 6 Modules (all modules are mandatory) include:

 - Contemporary Issues in Criminal Justice

 Care Leavers or Young Carers